 He has worked as a Research Associate at Swansea University (2010-2013) on the Sports Video Visualization project.
 His work focused on novel techniques for capturing, analysing, and visualizing sports data were developed in conjuncntion with professional sports analysts, including the Snooker Champion Terry Griffiths, and the Welsh Rugby Union.
 His work has since been published in many top academic journals, including the IEEE Transactions on Visualization and Computer Graphics, Computer Graphics Forum, and IEEE Computer Graphics and Applications.
 A spin-out company was formed as a result of the project, SportsViz Ltd., for which he was actively involved with and served as a managing director in the early years of setting up.

-He has worked as a freelance software developer.
-His passion for kayaking and snowboarding resulted in developing three iOS apps (Tide Times, Ship Forecast, and Ski Season), which have been purchased over 35k times from the iOS App Store.
-He has also developed more bespoke software (Pocket Coder) which has been purchased by many sporting professionals worldwide, including Manchester United Football Club, Leicester Tigers Rugby Union, and the Welsh Rugby Union.
-He has also developed software for the NHS and for the TRIPOD project at Cardiff University.
+He has also worked as a freelance software developer.
+His passion for kayaking and snowboarding resulted in developing three iOS apps (Tide Times, Ship Forecast, and Ski Season).
+Tide Times became particularly popular, receiving over 40,000 paid downloads from the iOS App Store.
+It was the Top Paid app in the Weather category during Summer 2011, and it was also voted in the Apps magazine poll of the 2013 Top 200 Apps.
+He has also developed more bespoke software tool, including the notional analysis iOS app, PocketCoder.
+This app is used by sporting professionals worldwide to capture and record events for training purposes.
+It is used by a number of professional sports clubs, including Manchester United FC, Barnsley FC, Bolton Wanderers FC, Leicester Tigers Rugby Union, and the Welsh Rugby Union.
+Other commercial software projects have been carried out for the NHS and for the Cardiff University TRIPOD project.